The Honor of Rameriz

-The Honor of Rameriz (often incorrectly referred to with the correct spelling of 'Ramirez': The Honor of Ramirez) is a 1921 American silent short Western film produced by Cyrus J. Williams and distributed by Pathé Exchange.
+The Honor of Rameriz (often incorrectly referred to with the correct spelling of 'Ramirez': The Honor of Ramirez) is a 1921 American short silent Western film produced by Cyrus J. Williams and distributed by Pathé Exchange.
 It was directed by Robert North Bradbury and stars Tom Santschi, Bessie Love, and Ruth Stonehouse.

 This short film was part of the "Santschi Series", which included the other short films The Spirit of the Lake, The Heart of Doreon, Lorraine of the Timberlands, and Mother o' Dreams, all of which starred Santschi.